-With healthy soil (helped by compost and mulched with sugar cane or similar), adequate water and plenty of sunshine, pepino will produce bigger and sweeter fruit.
-But the pepino is a hardy bush that will happily grow in many conditions, including clay, loamy and sandy soil.
+With healthy soil amended with compost and mulched with sugar cane mulch or similar organic mulch, adequate water and plenty of sunshine, Pepino Melon plants will produce bigger and sweeter fruit.
+But the Pepino Melon is a hardy bush that will happily grow in many conditions, including clay, loamy and sandy soil.

-While the pepino plant is said to be sensitive to frost, there are many gardeners who grow the plant successfully in climates affected by frost.
-The plant may develop yellow leaves and the leaves may drop if affected by frost but the plant will usually recover well when the weather warms up.
+While the Pepino Melon plant is sensitive to frost, there are many gardeners who grow the plant successfully in climates affected by frost.
+The Pepino plant may develop yellow leaves that can drop off if affected by frost but the plant will usually recover well when the weather warms up.

-If you live in a frost-prone climate, try finding a sheltered spot to plant the pepino to protect it from the worst of the frost.
+If you live in a frost-prone climate, try finding a sheltered spot to plant your Pepino Melon to protect it from the worst of the frost.
 Close to a wall or under the eaves of a house can work well.

-Pepino can also be grown in pots and moved undercover to a sheltered spot during times of frost.
+Growing Pepino Melons in pots is a great option because pots can be moved undercover to a sheltered spot during times of frost.

-In warm climates, pepino can fruit year-round, though more commonly the plant will begin flowering in spring, or when nighttime temperatures are 65 F (18 C) or above.
+In warm climates, Pepino Melons can fruit year-round.
+Though more commonly Pepino Melon plants will begin flowering in spring, or when nighttime temperatures are 65 °F (18 °C) or above.
 Fruit will then form throughout spring, summer and through fall.

-New pepino plants have been known to fruit after 4-6 months, though will usually fruit within the first 12 months.
+New Pepino plants have been known to fruit in as little as 4-6 months.

-The pepino bush produces self-fertile purple and white flowers.
-From the time the pepino bush flowers until the fruits are ready to harvest is around 60-80 days.
+The Pepino bush produces self-fertile purple and white flowers.
+From the time the Pepino bush flowers until Pepino Melons are ready to harvest is 60-80 days.

-You will know the fruit is ready to harvest when it turns pale to golden yellow with purple stripes (though stripes may not form if the fruit is shaded).
-For the tastiest fruit, leave it on the plant until fully ripe for the flavor to develop.
+Pepino Melons are ripe and ready to harvest when the skin turns a pale creamy color all the way through to golden yellow with purple stripes (though stripes may not form if the fruit is shaded).
+For the tastiest Pepino Melon fruit, leave it on the plant until fully ripe for the flavor to develop.

-Should the fruit accidentally fall from the bush before it has fully ripened, try leaving it out on the kitchen bench.
-In many cases, the fruit will ripen up, just like a tomato.
+If a Pepino Melon accidentally falls from the bush before it has fully ripened, try leaving it out on the kitchen bench.
+In many cases, the Pepino Melon will ripen up, just like a tomato.

-Pepino can be grown from seed or cutting.
-If planting seed, start them indoors 6-8 weeks before the last expected frost.
+If you are planting seeds, start them indoors 6-8 weeks before the last expected frost.
 Then they will be ready to plant out in the garden when the temperature warms up.

-As cuttings give a faster result, it’s my preferred method, and in no time you will have more pepino plants.
+Growing Pepino Melon plants from cuttings gives a faster result.
+Because of this, it’s my preferred method, and in no time you will have many more pepino plants!

-To easily propagate pepino melon from cuttings, take a 10cm stem cutting and remove the lower leaves.
+To propagate Pepino Melon from cuttings, take 4-inch (10cm) stem cuttings and remove the lower leaves.
 You can then grow them in either water or soil.

-Place the cuttings in a glass jar of water and position it in a well-lit spot out of direct sunlight.
+Place the pepino melon cuttings in a glass jar of water and position it in a well-lit spot out of direct sunlight.
 Kitchen windowsills are often a good spot.